hzzhughes/hzzhughes.github.io/index.md

 Hi there, I'm Hughes Zhou, currently studying as a graduate student in USC.

-Though previously obtained a Bachelor of Economics, I'm actually have a broad research interest.
+Though I previously obtained a Bachelor of Economics, my research interest is actually in ML and especially in RL now.

 You can find some of my study/life experience in my [posts](./blog).